 Republic Bank is committed to informing our customers of news that may impact their finances and providing tips to help them safeguard their information.
+If you believe you were a target of fraud, there are ways to protect yourself and report the incident.
+Remember, if you’re contacted under suspicious circumstances do not give your personal and confidential information out.

 As you may be aware Equifax, one of the three largest credit reporting companies in the nation, announced a major data breach on Thursday, September 7, 2017.
 This breach affected 143 million Americans as the compromised information obtained during the breach included Social Security Numbers, birth dates, addresses and, in some cases, driver license and credit card numbers.